MicrosoftDocs/sql-docs/docs/t-sql/statements/create-materialized-view-as-select-transact-sql.md

 The definition of a MATERIALIZED VIEW must be deterministic.
 A view is deterministic if all expressions in the select list, as well as the WHERE and GROUP BY clauses, are deterministic.
 For details, see **Deterministic Views NEED LINK**.

-Only INNER JOINs  are supported in the FROM clause.
-SELF JOINs, OUTER JOINs, or CROSS APPLY are not supported.
+Only inner joins  are supported in the FROM clause.
+Self joins, outer joins, or cross apply are not supported.

 ## Permissions